KleinJonasUVT/thesis_ma_jonas/README.md

 # Prototype web application: Osiris Catalogus Tilburg University
-This repository hosts the code for the "Osiris Catalogus" web app prototype from Tilburg University.
+This repository hosts the code for the course catalogue web app prototype from Tilburg University.
 The primary goal of this project is to revolutionize the way students discover new courses by implementing and testing various recommendation systems and search algorithms.
 The app is built using Flask in Python.

 ## Running this project